Important Masterclass

 Families and their loved ones with dementia need to start advance care planning after receiving a diagnosis of dementia.
 Medical experts and attorneys can help your loved one to be involved in their care planning.

-Once a diagnosis of dementia has been received, families need to immediately begin advance care planning, as explained in a recent article titled “Can Someone With Dementia Sign Legal Documents” from Health News.
+Once a diagnosis of any form of dementia has been received, families need to immediately begin advance care planning, as explained in a recent article titled “Can Someone With Dementia Sign Legal Documents” from Health News.
+This is true whether its Mild Cognitive Impairment, Vascular Dementia, Alzheimer’s Disease, or any other form of Dementia.
 Depending on their medical condition, some patients with dementia, particularly in early stages, are capable of making their own decisions regarding legal matters.
 However, discussions must begin early, so the person can be fully involved and understand the planning process.

 When family members don’t know the wishes of their loved ones, they are more likely to experience distress and difficulties in making decisions.
 Families report feelings of guilt, self-doubt and stress while making care decisions with no input from their loved ones.